 For example, if you use a reflection to create your axis of symmetry, placing it off center gives the eye a bit of direction by shifting the visual weight.
 In the photo above, it’s a vertical axis of symmetry, but the pews at the bottom and the light fixture at the top keep your eye moving.

 Leading lines can instantly create order in a composition by giving the eye direction.
 With this technique, you use different elements to create a line for your eye to follow straight to your subject.

 Sometimes it can be a path in the road, a fence line, or a series of items that line up and create a visual line.
 If you want to try this technique, be sure to shift your position to find the ideal spot to create that leading line for your eyes.

 Using elements like windows or arches as a frame is ideal for a spectacular view that needs context.
 Typically, you’ll want to shoot these straight on, but don’t be afraid to shoot at an angle if it captures the best view!

 In the sample image above, framing was used to show a bird that happened to land in a small opening.
 The silhouette of the bird sitting on a ledge would be of no interest to most if it had not been framed.

-Colour can have a powerful impact on a composition.
-Bold colours carry visual weight of their own, so think of it as creating a painting!
-You can use colour to lead the eyes in certain directions or to help balance out composition when it feels off.
+Color can have a powerful impact on a composition.
+Bold colors carry visual weight of their own, so think of it as creating a painting!
+You can use color to lead the eyes in certain directions or to help balance out composition when it feels off.